georust/rinex/README.md

 let path = std::path::PathBuf::from("data/NAV/V2/amel0010.21g");
 let rinex = rinex::Rinex::from_file(&path).unwrap();
 ```

-This parser does not check whether the provided local file
-follows the RINEX naming convention or not.

 The `data/` folder contains short but relevant RINEX files,
 spanning almost all revisions and supported types, mainly for CI purposes.